hungson175/PageTemplateRecommendation/README.md

 ## Next Steps
 - With your environment set up and running, you're ready to explore the API functionalities as detailed in the API Usage section above using Postman or any other API client.

----

-These instructions should guide a user through setting up the project locally, including how to manage Python packages and run the application.

 ## API Usage with Postman
 ### Setup